Flickering Strings of Love, Paul Knight

 We’re all on the bus heading back to my place.
 You are sitting across from me and we lock eyes for far too long.
 By now, I know that this will be my last month in Illinois, I know that we won’t be friends once I leave.
 After I’ve moved back to Minnesota, I replay this scene, but I can’t remember what color your eyes are.
 I remember only the softness of your face, only of the muteness of desire.

 I read somewhere that we never actually touch anything.
-Something in our atoms repel each other, so there is always some space in between the our self and the object we wish to touch.
-There is an uncrossable rift in between us.
+Something in our atoms repel each other, so there is always some space in between the self and the object we wish to touch.
+There is an uncrossable rift between us.
 Even if there was a way to bridge it, I’m not sure I would want to.
 I have infinite tenderness for you, even more so for the space in between us.
 What I mean: I love to reach for you.

 About the Author